 - Some of the reasons for Britain to seek BREXIT are

-- Sovereignty- Although the British Government has an influence in some form in selecting the members to the European Commission, the members are neither under the influence nor accountable to the British Parliament and some of the policy decisions such as competition policy, agriculture, copyright and patent law go against the interests of Britain (these laws override the domestic laws)
+- Sovereignty- Although the British Government influences some form in selecting the members to the European Commission, the members are neither under the influence nor accountable to the British Parliament and some of the policy decisions such as competition policy, agriculture, copyright, and patent law go against the interests of Britain (these laws override the domestic laws)

-- Regulations are becoming burden- some of the regulations such as –limits on the power of vacuum cleaners, non-recycling of tea bags etc have often been seen as a burden on some of the conservatives in Britain.
-As per Michel Gove these regulations have cost Britain to the tune of £3 billion per year.
+- Regulations are becoming a Burden- Some of the regulations such as –limits on the power of vacuum cleaners, non-recycling of tea bags, etc have often been seen as a burden on some of the conservatives in Britain.
+As per Michel Gove, these regulations have cost Britain to the tune of £3 billion per year.

-- Euro the disaster- although Euro is the common currency for EU, Britain still uses pound as its currency.
+- Euro the Disaster – although the Euro is the common currency for the EU, Britain still uses the pound as its currency.
 Now if the euro had to be successful then it would have required greater fiscal and monetary integration and this cannot be achieved unless all the member states have the same currency.
-The problem with euro as a common currency has also been exposed wherein on one side countries such as Greece and Spain are suffering from high debt, high unemployment, whereas other countries such as Germany are enjoying higher growth.
-Now in this situation the ECB (European Central Bank) is in dilemma whether to go for fiscal stimulus or prudence.
+The problem with the euro as a common currency has also been exposed wherein on one side countries such as Greece and Spain are suffering from high debt, high unemployment, whereas other countries such as Germany are enjoying higher growth.
+Now in this situation, the ECB (European Central Bank) is in a dilemma whether to go for fiscal stimulus or prudence.

-The “leave” proponents show the example of Canada and Australia which follow a point based immigration system and say Britain could adopt such measure rather than being forced to follow the laws laid down by EU
+The “leave” proponents show the example of Canada and Australia which follow a point-based immigration system and say Britain could adopt such measure rather than being forced to follow the laws laid down by the EU

-- Finance- although EU doesn’t have the powers to collect the taxes from the people directly, it mandates member countries to make payments.
-In case of Britain it comes around $19 bn per year or $300/person.
-Although the funds are again used on Britain, the BREXIT supporters say, the money could be used more efficiently, if Britain is out of EU
+- Finance- although the EU doesn’t have the powers to collect the taxes from the people directly, it mandates member countries to make payments.
+In the case of Britain, it comes around $19 bn per year or $300/person.
+Although the funds are again used on Britain, the BREXIT supporters say, the money could be used more efficiently if Britain is out of the EU

-- EU pro or anti corporate?- there has been a mixed response to this question.
-The far left in Britain argues that EU is too pro-corporate and the far right argues the vice versa
+- EU Pro or Anti Corporate?- there has been a mixed response to this question.
+The far left in Britain argues that the EU is too pro-corporate and the far-right argues the vice versa

-Any measures taken to prevent call for BREXIT- In the beginning of 2016, David Cameroon (Britain’s PM) sought an agreement to change the terms of Britain’s membership, the deal was conditioned on BREXIT outcome to remain within EU.
-Some of the points under the agreement are
+Any Measures Taken to Prevent Call for BREXIT- At the beginning of 2016, David Cameroon (Britain’s former PM) sought an agreement to change the terms of Britain’s membership, the deal was conditioned on BREXIT outcome to remain within EU.

 a) Migrant workers will still be able to send child benefit payments back to their home country ( Mr. Cameron had wanted this abolished), but the payments will be set at a level reflecting the cost of living in their home country rather than the full UK rate

-c) Britain will retain pound also an assurance from EU that it will not be discriminated as it has a different currency and any money of Britain used to bail out the nations in crisis (in Euro Zone) will be reimbursed.
+c) Britain will retain the pound also an assurance from the EU that it will not be discriminated against as it has a different currency and any money of Britain used to bail out the nations in crisis (in Euro Zone) will be reimbursed.

-d) Britain’s large financial service industry will be protected from imposition of euro zone regulations
+d) Britain’s large financial service industry will be protected from the imposition of eurozone regulations

 e) It will be incorporated in an EU treaty change that Britain will not be a part of “ever closer union” (one of the core principles of EU).

-c) Scotland has been able in attracting foreign investments as a result of which there has been employment creation, contribution to growth etc (in 2013, 40% of the companies in Scotland were foreign owned which employed more than 3 lakh workers)
+c) Scotland has been attracting foreign investments as a result of which there has been employment creation, contribution to growth, etc (in 2013, 40% of the companies in Scotland were foreign-owned which employed more than 3 lakh workers)

 d) When the EU negotiates a deal with other countries (has trade deals with more than 50 countries), it is automatically applicable to Scotland but with BREXIT, Scotland may be forced to sign all the deals again with the trade partners (the advantages may be lost)

-e) As a member of EU, it will get access to various development funds (Regional Social Funding, Rural Development Programme etc)
+e) As a member of the EU, it will get access to various development funds (Regional Social Funding, Rural Development Programme, etc)

 f) With BREXIT, the citizens of Scotland may lose the freedom of movement i.e. to move freely in Europe

-g) In a nutshell Scotland is much safer than remaining within rather than moving out of EU. (on moving out it will face security/terrorist threats, climate change, trade barriers etc all alone)
+g) In a nutshell, Scotland is much safer than remaining within rather than moving out of the EU. (on moving out it will face security/terrorist threats, climate change, trade barriers, etc all alone)

-a) The globalization has increased correlation between the countries.
-If there is a disturbance in one country then there will be impact on other countries
+a) Globalization has increased the correlation between countries.
+If there is a disturbance in one country then there will be an impact on other countries

 b) The BREXIT would affect the global growth